qpv-research-group/solcore5/solcore/documentation/SphinxDocs/source/PDD/DDsolver.rst

 	File: solcore3/PDD/QWunit.py

 	Contains utilities that transform the device structure into a *solcore3.Structure* that, in turn, can be used to solve the Schrodinger equation and the kp model.
 It also prepares the properties of the structure (bandedges, efective density of states, etc) in order to have a meaningful set of properties for the DD solver.

-#.	:doc:`Light source <Illumination>`

-	File: solcore3/PDD/Illumination.py

-	Contains the information to create an illumination source to be used by th PDD solver.
-It can use either a standard spectrum or get a custom one as input.
-It includes utilities for changing the total irradiance or appliting a filter to the source.

-#.	:doc:`The mobility module <Mobility>`

-	File: solcore3/PDD/Mobility.py

-	Contains a mobility calculator that is used to build the device structure.
-It can also be used standalone.

 #.	**Drift Diffusion Fortran solver**